s9w/Ginseng/README.md

 - No fixed "deck" structure.
 Manage and filter by tags and profiles
 - Native Markdown formatting and LaTeX support for content and templates

-## Introduction
+## How it works
-In Ginseng, the thing you want to learn/memorize is called an **info**.
+The thing you want to learn/memorize is called an **info**.
 An info can contain two or more **entries** and any number of tags.
 If you learn Spanish, the entries could be the Spanish and spanish expression.
 Infos have a **type** which defines the number of entries as well as the **templates** which are used to display the info in the review mode.

 ### Templates
 A template maps an info to a front and back side of a virtual flashcard.
 In the example case, the front could show the english word and the back could show the spanish word.
 The templates (as well as the info entries) are written in [Markdown](http://en.wikipedia.org/wiki/Markdown).
 The info entries can be used with curly braces, like `{front}`.
 The templates as well as the entries can contain [LaTeX](http://en.wikipedia.org/wiki/LaTeX) code between single dollar signs.

 ![](https://github.com/s9w/Ginseng/raw/master/doc/simple_example.png)

 There can be more than one template for a type, for example if you also want to test the reverse relation.
 Or you might want to include a note entry that gets displayed alongside.
 Templates can have to a condition so they only generate a flashcard when that condition is matched.
 An example could be a reverse template that will only be generated if an info has a "reverse" tag.
-The syntax is described [below](#filter).
+The syntax is described [below](#filter-syntax).

 ![](https://github.com/s9w/Ginseng/raw/master/doc/conditional_templates.png)